 EU funding explained

-A large number of European Union (EU) programmes offer financial support for projects helping to deliver economic, social or environmental benefits.
-Organisations in Kent can apply for funding for projects under many of these funding programmes.
+Before the UK left the European Union (EU), there were a large number of EU programmes which offered financial support for projects helping to deliver economic, social or environmental benefits.
+Organisations in Kent were able to apply for funding for projects under many of these funding programmes.

-To be eligible for EU funding, your organisation usually needs to have:
+To be eligible for EU funding, your organisation usually needed to have:

 - partners from at least 3 member states

-- match funding - this means you need to provide a certain amount of financing yourself to match the contribution from the EU (the rate varies according to the programme but is typically around 50%)
+- match funding - this meant you needed to provide a certain amount of financing yourself to match the contribution from the EU (the rate varied according to the programme but was typically around 50%)

-- pre-financing - funding payments are usually made in arrears so you would have to spend money before claiming back the EU contribution.
+- pre-financing - funding payments were usually made in arrears so you would have to spend money before claiming back the EU contribution.

-There are 3 main types of EU funding.
+There were 3 main types of EU funding:

-Most of these programmes require multi-national partnerships and focus of particular topics such as:
+Most of these programmes required multi-national partnerships and focused on particular topics such as:

 - art and culture